DataBiosphere/azul/UPGRADING.rst

 2. Upgrade to this commit or a later one

-3. Make sure that your individual Google account and you burner account have been invited to Google project ``platform-hca-dev``.
+3. Make sure that your individual Google account and you burner account are owners of the Google project ``platform-hca-dev``.
 Create a personal service account and obtain its private key.
-Be sure to set ``GOOGLE_APPLICATION_CREDENTIALS`` to the new key.
+Be sure to set the environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` to the new key.

 4. Ask to have your burner added as an admin of the ``azul-dev`` SAM group